 Data Management Tool #23: Semarchy

-This Intelligent Data Hub brings all your big data, governance, and processes in one place for simpler management.
+This Intelligent Data Hub brings all your data, governance, data models, and processes in one place for simpler management.

 Image via Semarchy